 A two sample two-sided T test was performed on the geometric mean serum LDL level for each group (defined by their 5 year vital status) to examine if the geometric mean LDL level was different between the groups.
 The geometric means were found to be statistically different (p-value=0.0013), with the group surviving greater than five years having an 10.8 unit higher mean LDL level (122.82 vs. 112.01), and the 95% confidence interval for the difference in means is (4.22, 17.40).
 This means that these results would be unsurprising if the true difference in means between these groups was between 4.22 and 17.40 mg/dL higher in the group that survived longer than five years.

+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+Did not report the point estimate(ratio of geometric mean) (-1)

+Wrong interpretation of CI (-1)

+Total: 8/10

 5.

 A Chi squared test was performed to examine the association between high LDL and probability of death within five years post MRI.
 The test failed to show that there was a statistically different probability of death amongst those with vs. those without high LDL (>=160 mg/dL) (p-value = 0.375) based on the observed data.